 Homework Club Birthday Parties

 The HFA Philanthropy Committee is working with the Jubilee Center to provide birthday parties for less privileged children.
-The HFA has given over $3,000 to the Jubilee Center for this cause.
-The Jubilee Center is an after school program offering snacks, homework help, enrichment activities, dinner and tutoring, to approximately 85 children, ages 5 through 12, living in Hoboken’s public housing neighborhood.
+Every year, the HFA has given over $3,000 to the Jubilee Center for this cause.
+The Jubilee Center is an after school program offering snacks, homework help, enrichment activities, dinner and tutoring, to approximately 100 children, ages 5 through 12, living in Hoboken’s public housing neighborhood.

 The Jubilee Center receives support from All Saints Community Service & Development Corporation and is located at 601 Jackson Street.